ARE YOU A WANT-TO-BE-SELLER IN 2021?

 Worried about selling and buying safely?

 If you answered yes to any of these questions, then you are one of over a million people across the country right now who feel the same way.
-This year has thrown everyone for a loop with the COVID crisis, questions about housing market health (note- it’s healthy!), what the market is actually doing, and how to buy and sell safely.
+Over the last nearly 16 months, COVID-19 has thrown everyone for a loop.
+There are questions about housing market health and what the market is actually doing.

 A lot of people are wondering about how the current situation impacts otherwise normal questions about inventory and when the right time would be to list.
-Inventory started low, and then dropped even lower in March during the stay at home mandates but is steadily increasing.
+Inventory started low in 2020, and then dropped even lower in March during the stay-at-home mandates.
+Now over a year later, inventory is still very low, but with lifted restrictions is steadily increasing.
 This means NOW is a great time to list to take advantage of motivated buyers before other sellers start to saturate the market.
-Many sellers, however, are pausing on selling for a number of reasons and right now are at a stalemate.

 The problem with sitting still and not researching your options is that you’re not doing anything to get the home you want.
 There are options and you can make the move.
 In this market, your move has to be very well planned out with all options and protections fully understood and ready to deploy so that you don’t end up having to pay two mortgages, moving twice, selling without having a home to go to, or not being able to find the home you want.
 The good news is you don’t need to fear if you do things the right way from the beginning.